UpperMoon0/LilyTheThird/README.md

 # Project Documentation

 ## Overview
 This project is a desktop application built using Python and PyQt5.
 It features two main tabs: a Chat tab and a Discord tab.
-The Chat tab allows users to interact with a chatbot that can translate responses into Japanese, convert them to speech, and play them.
+The Chat tab allows users to interact with a chatbot that can translate responses into Japanese, convert them to speech using Edge TTS, and play them.
 The Discord tab integrates a Discord bot that can respond to messages.
 The application also includes a short-term memory feature for prompt history and a long-term memory feature in the form of a knowledge graph.

 ## Technologies Used
 - Python